Originally published July 17, 2021. Updated November 8, 2021 and April 21, 2022.

 In a new interview with the New York Times, Black Rifle Coffee Company got candid about a number of subjects, including the January 6th protests, the Proud Boys, and most prominently teen Kyle Rittenhouse, who shot violent rioters during the Summer of 2020.
 Many right-wing voices consider the interview to be slighting.

-Rittenhouse, hailed as a hero by much of the right, fatally shot two violent proponents of Marxist BLM last year as he was guarding a business against looting.
+Rittenhouse, hailed as a hero by much of the right, fatally shot two violent proponents of Marxist BLM last year as he was defending himself.
 The teen was charged with killing both, but thanks to an influx of donations from conservatives, he was released in November on a $2M bond.

 Shortly after his release, a photo with Rittenhouse wearing a Black Rifle Coffee shirt was posted to Twitter by Elijah Schaffer, a Blaze contributor, and host of the Slightly Offensive podcast.
 The caption reads, “Kyle Rittenhouse drinks the best coffee in America @BlckRifleCoffee.”